get10101/itchysats/docs/adr/014-rollover-2.0.md

 It makes UI design easier because we can clearly state, when the next funding event happens and it does not depend on the maker that we are connected to.

-### 2. Each party should start the protocol with an expectation of the funding rate.
+### 2. Each party should start the protocol with an expectation of the funding rate

 In the future, the funding rate will be determined by the market.
 As such, no party should be specifying the funding rate as part of the protocol.